lukemartinlogan/deepdrivemd_pnnl/examples/md/README.md

 # Example of OpenMM Simulation

 DeepDriveMD workflow uses the [OpenMM tool](https://openmm.org/) for MD simulation and this page provides a quick example to run the MD simulation individually.
-First example is to run a simulation with basic user parameters such as number of simulation steps and hardware platforms to use i.e., CPU or CUDA.
+The python script [openmm_example.py](openmm_example.py) is to run a simulation with basic user parameters such as number of simulation steps and hardware platforms to use i.e., CPU or CUDA.
 This is based on the OpenMM official website: http://docs.openmm.org/latest/userguide/application/02_running_sims.html#a-first-example, but a convenient way to control user input parameters.

 ## Installation